-Political Architecture is our primary object and concern – a question and a statement in one.
-If politics pertains to the guidance and advancement of resources and forces in society, political architecture builds on an awareness of architecture complicit with politics – that is, its more or less directly designated role in political regulations of society and social life.
+Political Architecture is our object and our concern – a question and a statement in one.
+If politics is about the allocation and advancement of resources and powers in society, then political architecture begins with an awareness of architecture being complicit with politics, that is, with architecture's more or less directly designated role in political regulations of society and social life.
 Yet what architecture can do reaches beyond deliberate politics.
 Specifically, we ask what architecture does and can do in regions on the planet where critical attention toward matters of societal resilience and development are more urgent than elsewhere.
 Thus, Critical Sustainability recognizes an urgent political task: to question the currently prevailing doctrines of architectural sustainability and to develop intellectually probing and architecturally daring alternatives.